 ross & greig have worked together for the past 17 years in and around glasgow, including one devonshire gardens, cameron house loch lomond, brian maule at le chardon d’or, gordon yuill & co., marks hotel, the hallion private members club and most recently ran cafezique & delizique for the last 9 years.

-open 7 days from 8am during the week & from 9am at the weekend for early breakfast, brunch, lunch & dinner as well as coffee, cakes, pastries, beer, wine & gin anytime. just 2 minutes walk from byres road and less than 5 minutes in a taxi to the hydro. right in the heart of partick, offering an alternative to finnieston, the duck club is relaxed, informal and open to all.
+open 7 days from 8am for early breakfast, brunch, lunch & dinner as well as coffee, cakes, pastries, beer, wine & gin anytime. just 2 minutes walk from byres road and less than 5 minutes in a taxi to the hydro. right in the heart of partick, offering an alternative to finnieston, the duck club is relaxed, informal and open to all.

 the history of the duck club–